Gervais Baudouin

 Baudouin's practice in Quebec consisted of being the doctor to the local Ursulines as well as the seminary of Quebec.
 In 1695, he was appointed surgeon-major of Quebec, a position he held until his death because of an epidemic.
 He was survived by his wife and eight children.
-We know that three daughters became nuns and one son, Michel became a Jesuit priest.
-Another son, Gervais became a surgeon.
+Three daughters became nuns and one son, Michel, became a Jesuit priest.
+Another son, Gervais, became a surgeon.